Paternity leave at a glance

 Tip for article

 Tip: Vacation, illness or holiday.
 These quite different situations for employees have one thing in common: they may give rise to a claim for wage replacement.
-We will explain under which conditions this happens and how much wages are compensated in our separate article.
+We will explain under what conditions this happens and how much wages are compensated in our separate article.

 Summary

-Paternity leave is a sickness insurance benefit to which the father of a child on a birth certificate or a man who has taken custody of a child under seven years of age is entitled.
+Paternity leave is a sickness insurance benefit to which the father of a child on a birth certificate or a man who has taken custody of a child under the age of seven is entitled.
 It can be taken for 14 calendar days and usually within six weeks of the child’s birth, which is extended by the period of any hospitalisation of the newborn.
 During paternity leave, the father receives a benefit equal to 70 % of the daily assessment base.
 Self-employed workers are also entitled if they have paid their sickness insurance at least three months in advance.
 The paternity benefit is voluntary and provides the opportunity to take an active part in the care of the newborn child in its early days at home.

 Share article